 And that quality control inspection procedures result in a better end product.

 RV Manufacturer Customer Support

-How well they stand behind their product is one of the best tests of how good an RV manufacturer is.
+How well does a manufacturer stand behind their product?
+This is one of the best tests of how good an RV manufacturer is.

-When you have a problem with your new rig (and you most likely will, even with the most reliable RV brand), you want the issue resolved fast and with the least amount of fuss.
+When you have a problem with your new rig (and you likely will, even with the most reliable RV brands), you want the issue resolved fast and with the least amount of fuss.

 There are plenty of horror stories of manufacturers jerking owners around when it comes time to get something resolved under warranty.

 And there are stories of how easy it was to get something fixed because the best RV manufacturers wanted to get your rig back on the road.